bjpop/haskell-mpi/README.txt

 How to Build Testsuite
 ----------------------

+Add "-ftest" to configure flags, like so:

+   cabal -ftest configure

-Add "-ftest" to configure flags.
-Binary "bindings-mpi-testsuite" will be built.
+and executable "bindings-mpi-testsuite" will be built.

 Run it with "mpirun" like this:

-  run --output-filename out -np 2 bindings-mpi-testsuite --plain
+  mpirun --output-filename out -np 2 bindings-mpi-testsuite --plain

 Output from each process rank will be found in "out.<rank>"